Bitshala/BitcoinCore-PR-Review-Club/README.md

 # Prerequisites

-If you are a first-time participant or haven't reviewed Core PRs before, you might wanna check the following resources.
+If you are a first-time participant or haven't reviewed Core PRs before, you will find the following resources helpful.

 ### Basics
  - Common operational steps of Core review Process: [youtube](https://youtu.be/n5CRJRqkAoc)